Tighter Information-Theoretic Generalization Bounds via a Novel Class of Change of Measure Inequalities: Generalization and Differential Privacy

 Differential privacy~\cite{dwork2006calibrating, dwork2014algorithmic} is one of the most celebrated privacy measures in the past two decades.
-A stochastic algorithm $\mathcal{A} := P_{W|S}$ is said to satisfy $(\varepsilon,\delta)$-differential privacy if, for every pair of \emph{neighboring} datasets $s,s'\in\mathcal{S}$ that differ in exactly one coordinate, and for very measurable set $\mathcal{V}\subseteq\mathcal{W}$, we have
+An algorithm $\mathcal{A} := P_{W|S}$ is said to satisfy $(\varepsilon,\delta)$-differential privacy if, for every pair of \emph{neighboring} datasets $s,s'\in\mathcal{S}$ that differ in exactly one coordinate, and for very measurable set $\mathcal{V}\subseteq\mathcal{W}$, we have Differential privacy (DP) is tightly related to generalization analysis since private algorithms leak little information, are relatively ``stable''~\cite{dwork2015generalization, dwork2015preserving}, and generalize well.